Combinatorics of Beacon-based Routing in Three Dimensions: Conclusion

 \section{Conclusion}

-We have shown that the problem of finding a minimal beacon set in a polyhedron \(P\) to route between all pairs of points or all points and a specific point is \NP{}\hyp{}hard and \APX{}\hyp{}hard.
-This holds also true for the problem of finding a minimal beacon set to cover a polyhedron \(P\).

-We have shown that, given a tetrahedral decomposition of a polyhedron \(P\) with \(m\) tetrahedra it is always sufficient to place \(\floor*{\frac{m+1}{3}}\) beacons to route between any pair of points in \(P\).
-We then gave a class of polyhedra for which this upper bound is always necessary.
+We have shown that, given a tetrahedral decomposition of a polyhedron $P$ of size $m$, we can place $\floor*{\textfrac{m + 1}{3}}$ beacons to route between any pair of points in $P$.
+We also constructed a family of polyhedra where this is also necessary.

-A lot of questions which have been answered by various authors in two dimensions remain open for the three-dimensional case.
-They include learning about the complexity of finding an optimal beacon set to route between a given pair of points.
-Additional open questions are about attraction regions (computing the set of all points attracted by a single beacon) and beacons kernels (all points at which a beacon can attract all points in the polyhedron).
+A lot of questions that have been studied in two dimensions remain open for the three-dimensional case.
+For example, the complexity of finding an optimal beacon set to route between a given pair of points remains open.
+Additional open questions concern the efficient computation of attraction regions (computing the set of all points attracted by a single beacon) and of beacons kernels (all points at which a beacon can attract all points in the polyhedron).

-Furthermore Cleve~\cite{Cleve:Combinatorics_Beaconbased_Routing:17} has shown that not all polyhedra can be covered by beacons placed at the polyhedron's vertices and Aldana\hyp{}Galván et~al.~\cite{Aldana-Galvan:Covering_orthotrees_guards:17,AldanaGalvan:Beacon_Coverage_Orthogonal:17} showed that this is even true for orthogonal polyhedra.
-Given a tetrahedral decomposition of a polyhedron it remains open whether it is possible to cover a polyhedron with less than \(\max\brk*{1,\floor*{\frac{m+1}{3}}}\) beacons as seen in \cref{obs:coverage-is-bounded-by-routing}.
-It seems challenging to further look at the beacon\hyp{}coverage problem in general polyhedra.
+Furthermore, Cleve~\cite{Cleve17} showed that not all polyhedra can be covered by vertex beacons and Aldana-Galv\'an~\etal~\cite{AldanaGalvanAlCaNeSoUrVe17a,AldanaGalvanAlCaNeSoUrVe17b} showed that this is even true for orthogonal polyhedra.
+Given a polyhedron $P$ with a tetrahedral decomposition of size $m$, it remains open whether it is possible to guard $P$ with fewer than $\max\{1,\floor*{\textfrac{m + 1}{3}}\}$ beacons as in Observation~\ref{obs:coverage-is-bounded-by-routing}.